smithyrr/codebertcustom/README.md

-CodeBERT Pre-training Project
+CodeBERT Pre-training Project(building of CodeBert Model)

 This project aims to pre-train a CodeBERT model for generating and completing code snippets in a specific programming language.

 CodeBERT is a versatile language model that can be fine-tuned for various software engineering tasks such as code generation and code completion.

 Key Features

 Pre-train CodeBERT on custom datasets
 Scrape code snippets from websites
 Optimize memory usage during training with gradient accumulation or small batch sizes Utilize the fine-tuned model for code generation and completion tasks Requirements
-Ubuntu-based machine with at least 10GB of RAM and 8 virtual processors Python 3
+Python 3
 Required Python libraries: transformers, pandas, and beautifulsoup4 Dataset